vipulnaik/diet-exercise-health/events/2018/2018-12-head-neck-jaw-tooth-pain.md

   recommendations online related to TMD.
 These included not having foods that needed heavy tooth movement, not opening my mouth too widely, not putting pressure on the jaw (e.g., holding it on my palm).
-I also applied hum astringent.
+I also applied gum astringent.
 I continued sleeping long hours.
 I also used techniques like EFT and acupressure to address the pains.
 I also stopped having hot chocolate and switched to yogurt instead.